This calculator figures the effective annual percentage rate (APR) interest rate of a mortgage when upfront loan costs are included.

 - Frequency with which compound interest is computed (typically daily);

-Our rate table lists the best current San Diego mortgage rates available from our lender network.
-Set your search criteria by entering your loan data and selecting the relevant products from the dropdown, click search and we'll help you compare the market by showing you the most relevant offers for San Diego homeowners.
+Our rate table lists the best current Fairfield mortgage rates available from our lender network.
+Set your search criteria by entering your loan data and selecting the relevant products from the dropdown, click search and we'll help you compare the market by showing you the most relevant offers for Fairfield homeowners.

 Understanding Mortgage Rates